 These are dangerous infections (sometimes called superbugs) far more common than before, resistant to antibiotics and which cause very serious complications especially in post-surgical hospital patients.
 The problem has grown significantly in recent years, even in countries as developed as the UK and USA.

-The British Hernia Centre, in over 20 years and tens of thousands of surgical cases, has never suffered a single case of MRSA.
+The British Hernia Centre, in 25 years and tens of thousands of surgical cases, has never suffered a single case of MRSA.

 The reason for this is Specialisation.